SAN-Net: Learning Generalization to Unseen Sites for Stroke Lesion Segmentation with Self-Adaptive Normalization: Experiment

-\subsection{Generalization to Unseen External Sites}
+\subsubsection{Generalization to Unseen External Sites}

-To further evaluate the generalization to unseen sites, we use data from Sites 38, 40, and 48 from ATLAS v2.0~\cite{Liew2021.12.09.21267554}.
-The new version contains more new unseen sites that could serve as external datasets for further evaluation of generalisability.
-In addition, the types of MR scanners for Sites 38, 40, and 48 are Siemens Allegra, Siemens Vision, and Philips Achieva, respectively.
+To further evaluate the generalization to unseen sites, we use data of Sites 40 and 48 from ATLAS v2.0~\cite{Liew2021.12.09.21267554} used in ISLES 2022~\cite{hernandez2022isles}.
+The new version contains more new unseen sites that could serve as external data for further evaluation of generalization.
+The types of MR scanners for Sites 40 and 48 are Siemens Vision and Philips Achieva, respectively.

-We compared our method with the baseline U-net~\cite{2015U} and the most competing Unlearning~\cite{dinsdale2021deep}, and the results are presented in Table~\ref{tab:generalization}.
-The results can further validate more effectiveness and the generalization of our method overall on new sites regardless of the scanner types.
-Although the difficulty of segmentation varies in different sites, our method has a consistently better performance than other methods in all the metrics.
+We compared our method with the baseline U-net~\cite{2015U} and two most competitive methods (Unlearning~\cite{dinsdale2021deep} and RAM-DSIR~\cite{zhou2022generalizable}), as shown in Table~\ref{tab:generalization}.
+The results further validate more effectiveness and the generalization of our method overall on new sites regardless of the scanner types.
+Although the difficulty of segmentation varies in different sites, our method provides consistently better performance than other methods in all the metrics.
+Besides, the Wilcoxon tests for the further evaluation on unseen external sites demonstrate that all p-values are less than 5\%.